 Centering Student Equity and Inclusion

-- AAAN has hired two Academic Advising and Program Specialists who will add significant support to our recruitment and retention of African American students.
-They started their positions on June 28th.
+- AAAN has hired one new advisor and is in process of hiring a second Academic Advising and Program Specialist who will add significant support to our recruitment and retention of African American students.

 Expansion of mental health services

 - Expansion of mental health services and spaces to address pressing mental health needs.
 Hired three additional mental health counselors with expertise in minoritized students.